Homemade Low-Fat Dog Food Diets

-There are many health conditions that are best controlled with a low-fat diet, especially hyperlipidemia (high levels of triglycerides in the blood, even after fasting for at least 12 hours), which can lead to pancreatitis.
+There are many health conditions in dogs that are best controlled with a low-fat diet, especially hyperlipidemia (high levels of triglycerides in the blood, even after fasting for at least 12 hours), which can lead to pancreatitis.
 Other conditions that may respond favorably to a low-fat diet include chronic pancreatitis, EPI (exocrine pancreatic insufficiency), IBD (inflammatory bowel disease), and lymphangiectasia.
 In some cases, owners may choose to reduce dietary fat as a preventive measure for dogs who may be predisposed to pancreatitis, including those with diabetes or Cushing’s disease, or who are given anti-seizure drugs.

 In “Healthy Low-Fat Diets” (December 2008), we described how to calculate the amount of fat in various foods, and offered guidelines for preparing a homemade low-fat diet.
 This month, owners who feed their dogs home-prepared low-fat meals will share their diet plans with us.

 Steve Brown is the creator of See Spot Live Longer Homemade Dinner Mixes, and co-author of See Spot Live Longer.
 (Brown was also the creator of Steve’s Real Food for Dogs, though he is no longer associated with the company.)
 Brown gave me a sneak preview of his upcoming book, The ABC Way to Healthier and Happier Dogs.
 This fascinating book focuses on the various forms of fats and how a proper balance between them is needed

 for optimal health.